Alfresco/alfresco-helloworld-transformer/alfresco-helloworld-transformer-engine/README.md

 ```bash
 mvn clean install -Plocal
 ```
-This will build the project as a Spring Boot fat jar in the {project directory}/target folder and as a docker image in the local docker registry.
+This will build the project as a Spring Boot fat jar in the target folder and as a docker image in the local docker registry.

 Before proceeding to start the container, confirm that the build was successful and the local docker